nikodunk/blog/content/paper.md

 ![](/paper/smoke.jpg)

-6 Plan ahead so you don't need to raise money
+6 Plan ahead so you're not forced to raise money
 ===
 We did raise money in the end, but were not in a strong position: we were about to run out of money, and had sunk all of our money into hardware.
 We should have planned ahead.
 Hardware is hard for a reason: you need to sink capital in.